About ULYFL Cheerleading

 Cheerleading is becoming a very competitive sport (yes, we did say sport) for girls.
 These girls are athletes and need to be recognized as such.
-We are structuring our program to progress at each level so that when the young ladies leave our program they are prepared for tryouts at the High School level.
+We are structuring our program to progress at each level so when these young ladies leave our program they are prepared for tryouts at the High School level.

 Our goal is that all of the young ladies possess the basic knowledge to enable them to compete for the limited spots on the High School squads and to have a good time learning these skills and cheering for our football teams.